 Attend obedience or training classes

 It isn’t only rowdy dogs that attend these classes.
 Many pets enjoy the social bonding time and the challenge gained from taking part in these classes with their owners.
 It’s also a good idea to undergo a refresher course every couple of years to make sure both you and your dog haven’t forgotten any important techniques..
+If your dog is a puppy then please read our article on how important it is to go to puppy classes

 Take up a new canine sport